-Until the early 1970s, East Kalimantan remained one of the most undisturbed Provinces in Indonesia, including extensive wetlands and seasonal lakes that expanded over thousands of square kilometers.
-Lowland forests, kerangas (heath) forests on sand terraces, and dryland dipterocarp forests characterized the hinterlands.
+Until the early 1970s, East Kalimantan remained one of the most forested Provinces in Indonesia, inclusive of extensive wetlands and seasonal lakes that expanded — and contracted — over thousands of square kilometers.
+Lowland forests, kerangas (heath) forests on sand terraces, and dry land dipterocarp forests characterized the hinterlands.
 A crescent-shaped arc of deep wetland/peatland extends southwestwards in the area approximately 0.5 degree north and south of the equator, between 116-117E Longitude.
-The Danau Mesangat Wetlands lie in the Muara Ancalong District at the upper end of this extensive basin, formed within a depression between the confluence of the Kelinjau and Kedang Kepala Rivers.
+The Mesangat wetland lies in the Kelinjau Hulu and Muara Ancalong Districts at the upper end of an inland basin, formed within an extensive depression between the confluence of the Kelinjau and Kedang Kepala Rivers.

-Since the 1990s, Kalimantan, with the encouragement of both the National and local governments, has been an import focus for expansion of oil palm plantations.
-A substantial number of these areas targeted for plantation development are unsuitable wetlands (palms may not grow, fruit, or are repeatedly drowned by up the 3.5m annual flooding), and some contain populations of Rare, Threatened or Endangered (RTE) species, some of the latter listed as Critically Endangered by the United Nations’ World Conservation Union (IUCN).
-Unfortunately, as privately leased lands (for forestry, agriculture, mining or a combination of those), RTE species – many of them as yet unidentified— face a high probability of local, or even extinction in the wider landscape.
-Currently the areas allocated as National Parks and Nature Reserves cannot adequately cover the range of species diversity that exists.
-This fact has been demonstrated within and at the periphery of oil palm estates in the Hulu Belayan, Kutai Kartanegara Kabupaten (Regency), in which at least 15 previously unknown species of fish were discovered by a team of local scientists, assisted by international museums.
+Since the 1990s, with the encouragement of both the National and local governments, Kalimantan, has been an important focus for expansion of oil palm plantations.
+A substantial number of these areas targeted for plantation development are deep peat swamps and wetlands where palms grow or fruit poorly if at all, and are repeatedly drowned by annual flooding sometimes reaching almost four meters in depth.
+These wetlands are also known to contain populations of at least half a dozen Rare, Threatened or Endangered (RTE) species, some listed as Critically Endangered by the United Nations’ World Conservation Union (IUCN).
+Unfortunately, as privately leased lands for forestry, agriculture, mining or a combination of those, these RTE species – many poorly studied — face a high probability of local extinction across the landscape.
+Currently, however, areas allocated as National Parks and Nature Reserves cannot yet adequately cover the range of species diversity that exists.
+This fact has been demonstrated within or at the periphery of existing oil palm estates in the Hulu Belayan, Kutai Kartanegara Kabupaten (Regency), at least 15 previously unknown species of fish have been discovered by a team of local scientists, assisted by international taxonomists.